Wennybrown/Dsa-Documentation/README.md

 - SQL server (For Quarying And Analysis)
 - Power BI (For creating Report)
 - Ms Power Point ( fpr representation

+### Data Cleaning and Preparation
+1. data loading and inspection
+2. Handing missing table
+3.

+### Data analysis
+This is where we include some basic lines of code pr queires  or even some of  DAX expressions used during your analysis

+''' A,B,C